 When a footing or foundation wall sinks down, causing cracks in the foundation and settlement issues in upper floors of the house, another concrete lifting technique is usually called for.
 Foundation repair specialists often drive steel piers into the soil to correct sinking or sunken foundation walls, chimneys and precast stairs.
 A helical pier functions like a huge screw, advancing into the soil as it's turned.
 A straight steel push pier often relies on the weight of the building to push it into the soil.
 With both piering techniques, the goal is to bypass weak soil directly beneath the foundation and connect the foundation with solid, load-bearing soil at greater depth.
 A strong steel bracket connects the top of each pier to the foundation, enabling technicians to elevate the bracket on the pier, thus lifting the settled concrete.

 We offer a variety of foundation repair solutions for settled foundations, bowing basement walls, wall cracks and more.

 Contact us to discuss your concrete repair needs and we will send one of our trained specialists to your home to complete an inspection of your slab and provide you with a free estimate for the repair work.
-Quality 1st Basements offers residential and commercial concrete leveling and foundation repair services in Brooklyn, New York City, Bronx, Flushing, Staten Island, Manhattan, Queens, Elmhurst, Ridgewood, Astoria and nearby!
+Quality 1st Basement Systems offers residential and commercial concrete leveling and foundation repair services in Brooklyn, New York City, Bronx, Flushing, Staten Island, Manhattan, Queens, Elmhurst, Ridgewood, Astoria and nearby!